-LMSW vs. LCSW – What’s the difference?
+LMSW vs. LCSW: What’s the difference?

-Because of the many practice areas available, the field of social work presents an array of professional opportunities for individuals at all levels.
+The field of social work presents an array of professional opportunities for individuals at all levels.
 From schools and shelters to hospitals and government agencies, there are many settings where you can work and make an impact.

 University of Denver